StamusNetworks/SELKS/README.rst

 You can change credentials and user settings by using the top left menu in Scirius.
 More info about the user roles and set up - https://github.com/StamusNetworks/scirius#usage

-SELKS has more than 10 default IDS dashboards (found under Iceweasel, Bookmarks and Load button in Kibana) - ALL,ALERTS,DNS,FILE-Transactions,FLOW,HTTP,HTTP-Extended-Custom,PRIVACY,SMTP,SSH,TLS
+SELKS has more than 12 default IDS dashboards (found under Iceweasel, Bookmarks and Load button in Kibana) - ALL,ALERTS,DNS,FILE-Transactions,FLOW,HTTP,HTTP-Extended-Custom,PRIVACY,SMTP,SSH,TLS,VLAN.

 A link to the Kibana dashboards can also be found by clicking on the Stamus Icon on top left of Scirius, the rule management interface.